$383 Find Cheap Flights from San Francisco to Taiwan

 • What is the cheapest time of day to fly to Taiwan?

-The cheapest time of day to fly to Taiwan is generally in the evening, when round-trip flights cost $479 on average.
-Morning departures are around 94% more expensive than evening flights, on average.
-The most expensive time of day to fly to Taiwan is generally in the morning, which is peak travel time and where the average cost of a ticket is $929.
+The cheapest time of day to fly to Taiwan is generally in the afternoon, when round-trip flights cost $855 on average.
+The most expensive time of day to fly to Taiwan is generally in the morning, which is peak travel time and where the average cost of a ticket is $910.

 Top tips for finding cheap flights to Taiwan